rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 {% highlight ruby %}
 def build_model():
     '''
-    This function builds the ML model.
+    This function builds the ML model using the following steps:
+    1. Create pipline object using a list of (key, value) pairs
+    2. Create dictinary of parameters to be optimized
+    3. Create GridSearchCV object

     INPUT
     None